Sleaker/deadair_eco_no_da_wares/README.md

 # DeadAir Eco (No DA Wares)

-## What's different comparing to DeadAir Eco v1.13HF1 ?
+## Big thanks to DeadAir
+I want to thank DeadAir a lot for all his work !

-**v1.13HF1** There is no more DA Wares in this fork, this means :
+There is no more DA Wares in this fork, this means :
 - No Labor Union Contracts
 - No Military Schematics
 - No Advanced Schematics
-and none of their associated production module
+- none of their associated production module

+Note: If using DeadAir Script - it's suggested to use my fork without DA Wares: [DeadAir Scripts - No DA Wares](https://github.com/Sleaker/deadair_scripts_no_da_wares)

+## Changelog

+### v1.17
+- Fixed crew fill replace values not applying properly from 1.14
+- Fixed quettanauts default crew not applying
+- Bump claytronics from recycling slightly more
+- Fix some boron module adjustments from 1.16 not applying
+### v1.16
+- Reduced the amount of Water for Borons to build their station module (applied à 0,28 factor, has some other factions)
+### v1.15
+- Redistributed crew composition for Quettanauts ships
-### More ?
+### v1.14
-- **v1.14** Adjusted crew filling for AI ships, so ships can be boarded before late game
+- Adjusted crew filling for AI ships, so ships can be boarded before late game
-- **v1.14** Added missing factions to the crew filling script (like HAT, SCA, DUK, QUE)
+- Added missing factions to the crew filling script (like HAT, SCA, DUK, QUE)
-- **v1.15** Redistributed crew composition for Quettanauts ships
-- **v1.16** Reduced the amount of Water for Borons to build their station module (applied à 0,28 factor, has some other factions)
-- **v1.17** Fixed crew fill replace values not applying properly, fixed quettanauts default crew not applying, bump claytronics from recycling slightly more, fix some boron module references

-## Great thanks to DeadAir
-I want to thank DeadAir a lot for all his work !
+### v1.13HF1
+- DA Wares removed

 # Updated DeadAir Eco README
 **Changes from this fork are striked or bold**